monarch-initiative/mckb/README.md

 [![Coverage Status](https://coveralls.io/repos/monarch-initiative/mckb/badge.svg)](https://coveralls.io/r/monarch-initiative/mckb)

 ###Motivation
 Represent cancer data using controlled vocabularies (ontologies) and output as a directed graph serialized as RDF triples.
 MCKB is currently a proof of concept to explore the benefits and challenges of mapping cancer data to available ontologies and storing both the output data and ontologies in a single datastore.
-MCKB is using a subset of the Clinical Genomics Database as a test dataset.
+As a test set, MCKB is using a subset of a [physician curated dataset](https://www.synapse.org/#!Synapse:syn2370773/wiki/) by Dr. Rodrigo Dienstmann which was curated and structured into a RDMS by OHSU Clinical Genomics Database team.

-#####Note: MCKB is in the pre-alpha stage of development.
+####Note: MCKB is in the pre-alpha stage of development.
 Data models and any output should be considered unstable.
 We will indicate here when models have stabilized.

 ###Applications
 While the output data files can be stored in various databases, we also provide [configuration files] (https://github.com/monarch-initiative/mckb/tree/master/conf/SciGraph) to insert data into a Neo4J graph database using the [SciGraph](https://github.com/SciGraph/SciGraph) application.
+[Click here](https://github.com/monarch-initiative/mckb/tree/master/conf/SciGraph) for more documentation and links to the public SciGraph servers.
 These files also contain extensions to the default REST services that include queries specific to cancer use cases using the Cypher query language and SciGraph query expansion.

 ###Requirements
 * MCKB requires Python 3 and the following packages: